rubocop/rails-style-guide/README.md

 * Use only established gems in your projects.
 If you're contemplating on including some little-known gem you should do a careful review of its source code first.
 * Do not remove the `Gemfile.lock` from version control.
+This is not some randomly generated file - it makes sure that all of your team members get the same gem versions when they go a `bundle install`.

 # Testing Rails applications